 Both come with a row that has almost the same functionalities.
 The row shows suggestions as we type, whereas you can also find some keyboard options to help you type faster.

 Samsung keyboard does not come with themes, but it provides a high contrast mode.
-In this mode, you get a few strong-colour themes that can be helpful in direct sunlight.
+In this mode, you get a few strong-color themes that can be helpful in direct sunlight.